RafaGomezGuillen/whatsapp-ai-assistant/server/README.md

 ## Cleaning the Application

 You can clean temporary files, cache, and other unnecessary content using the `clean.sh` script.

+> [!CAUTION]
+> Running `cleans.sh` will delete all authentication-related files.
+You will need to re-authenticate after running the script.

 ### Usage